mohit-sharma-87/DevHub-Articles/Realm SDK Migration.md

 # Migrating Realm SDK database - Local Database

-> This is followup article in **Getting Started Series**.
-In this article, we learn how to
+> This is a follow-up article in the **[Getting Started Series](https://www.mongodb.com/developer/how-to/introduction-realm-sdk-android/)**.
-> modify/migrate realm **local only** database schema.
+> In this article, we learn how to modify/migrate Realm **local only** database schema.

-As you add and change application features, you need to modify database schema and the need for migrations arises, which is very important for a seamless user experience.
-By the end of this article, you will learn
+As you add and change application features, you need to modify database schema, and the need for migrations arises, which is very important for a seamless user experience.

+By the end of this article, you will learn:

 1. How to update database schema post-production release on play store.
 2. How to migrate user data from one schema to another.

-Before we jump down to business, let's quickly recap how we set `Realm` in our application.
+Before we get down to business, let's quickly recap how we set `Realm` in our application.

 ```kotlin
 const val REALM_SCHEMA_VERSION: Long = 1